eyra/feldspar/README.md

 ## Code instructions

-These instructions give you some pointers on things you might like to change or add to Port.
+These instructions give you some pointers on things you might like to change or add to Feldspar.

 <details>
 <summary>Change copy (texts shown on the web pages)</summary>